Arham-Mian/ATLAS/Day3(21May).md

 Task 10 : Try using CRUD opertions and various quires in MongoDB

 Done , Not able to take Screenshot because quries was so long so created a new file named : "MongDB_Practice.txt" with all my MongoDB work
-Please find the file here
+Please find the file [Here](https://github.com/Arham-Mian/ATLAS_Practice/blob/main/MongDB_Practice.txt)